Dolibarr/dolibarr-docker/README.md

 `sudo docker-compose logs`

-Ensure that env `DOLI_INSTALL_AUTO` is set to `1` so it will migrate Database to the new version.
-You can still use the standard way to upgrade through web interface.
+Ensure that env `DOLI_INSTALL_AUTO` in your docker-compose.yml is set to `1` so it will migrate the Database to the new version, or you can prefer to use the standard way to upgrade Dolibarr through the web interface by calling the /install page.

 ## Environment variables summary